 How Bulworthy Project Got Its Name

 Since then we have been on a roller-coaster of learning curves.
 We had no real land management experience and had to set up a business that would support us financially within 3 years in order to gain the planning permission that allows us to live here.
 When we gained planning permission, we then had to build a house.
 Our previous building experience consisted of building a shed and a barn, so a house was quite a step up.
 When the house was completed, we built a little cabin so that people could stay in the woods.

-The result of this activity is that we now have a fantastic life in the woods and a multifaceted business consisting of selling charcoal, renting out the cabin and running courses and events.
-Something that we really like about this is that every aspect of the business is about people having a great time.
+The result of this activity is that we now have a fantastic life in the woods and a multifaceted business consisting of restoring and enhancing habitats and renting out the cabin, to the lovely guests who stay here.

+How Bulworthy Project Got Its Name